openregulatory/templates/templates/qms/software-validation/sop-software-validation.md

 ### 1.6 Decommissioning of Software

- * In case it is decided to decommission a computerized system, evaluate possible effects and document the actions in the List of Software.
+ * In case it is decided to decommission a software, evaluate possible effects and document the actions in the List of Software.

 | Responsible |